acend/helm-basics-training/content/en/docs/03.0/_index.md

 * `docker.io/bitnami/wordpress:5.4.0-debian-10-r6`
 * `docker.io/bitnami/mariadb:10.3.22-debian-10-r60 `

-As we cannot access these images, we'll have to overwrite these.
+As we cannot access these images, we'll have to overwrite them.
 Add the following to your `values.yaml` file in order to do so:

 ```yaml
 [...]